Pithikos/rest-datasource/README.md

 4. Infer types without cluttering the backend API.

-## Plugin settings
+## Installation

+Ensure you have at least **Grafana v7**.
+The plugin works with earlier versions but then you might not be able to visualize single values in a graph.

+Once added the rest-datasource, you must specify two settings

- - `endpoint` - the base URL to use for fetching data, e.g. `myapp.com/stats/`
+ - (required) `endpoint` - the base URL to use for fetching data, e.g. `http://myapp.com/stats/`
- - `authorization` - value of the Authorization header.
+ - (optional) `authorization` - value of the Authorization header.

-> If you are using the authorization header, ensure that the user with the token only has access to the endpoint and not more.
+> If you are using the authorization header, ensure that the user with the token only has access to the endpoint and nothing else to minimize risk.

 ## Backend endpoint